-Casey pleaded guilty to distribution of fentanyl and involuntary manslaughter and was sentenced to 15 years in prison in December 2015.
+Casey pleaded guilty and received a 15-year prison sentence in December 2015.
 Joe's case was the first fentanyl murder prosecution in the state of Georgia.
 Since Joe's death, Hicks has been busy.
 Her grandson was born on April 9, 2015.
 She and her husband are raising the child, who she has named Joseph Gabriel Patterson, adding his father's name to the name her son had already chosen.

-Working with another bereaved parent on FentanylGeorgia.com, she has been steadily raising awareness about fentanyl overdose victims in an effort to honor the dead and save lives.
+Working with another bereaved parent on FentanylGeorgia. com, Hicks has been steadily raising awareness about fentanyl overdose victims to honor the dead and save lives.
 She's also pushing hard for Joe's Law, a bill in the Georgia state legislature that would both increase penalties for people dealing these dangerous drugs, and enable prosecution of people who stand by overdose victims without offering help.
 Through all this, Joe is always on Hicks' mind.
 "I have Joe's photo on my desk with a plaque below it," she told us.
 "It says that if love could have saved you, you would have lived forever."

-42 States Have a Deadly Fentanyl Problem
+46 States Have a Deadly Fentanyl Problem